NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Configuring Remote Backup Servers ###

-In the <code>.remote</code> section of the configuration file, you can configure as many as remote backup servers that you wish.
+Using the <code>.remote</code> section of the configuration file, you can configure as many as remote backup servers that you wish.
 If you plan to keep backup files locally, this section provides two possible ways to do that which we'll discuss later.
 Note that you also have to setup [password-less SSH login](#PasswordlessSshLogin) regardless of choosing a remote server or the current host as a backup server.

 {% codeblock config.json lang:json %}
 {